Sequence-Selection-Based Constellation Shaping for Nonlinear Channels: Probabilistic Constellation Shaping for Nonlinear Channels

-Fig.\,\ref{fig:results1} shows the performance of BS sequence selection as a function of the sequence length $n$\footnote{For the CCDM, we consider only $n\geq256$, since $N_{\text{DM}}=1024$.} for $N_{t}=256$ (solid) and $N_{t}=16$ (dashed) tested sequences.
+Fig.\,\ref{fig:results1} shows the performance of BS sequence selection---here and in the following, we use BS to refer to the simple (not FEC-independent) implementation described in Section\,\ref{subsec:BSSS}, and SB-BS and MB-BS for the FEC-independent implementations described in Section\,\ref{subsec:FEC-Independent-BS}---as a function of the sequence length $n$\footnote{For the CCDM, we consider only $n\geq256$, since $N_{\text{DM}}=1024$.} for $N_{t}=256$ (solid) and $N_{t}=16$ (dashed) tested sequences.
 When $n$ is too small, sequence selection does not work because the loss induced by selection ($\frac{1}{n}\log_{2}N_{t}$) is large and the impact of adjacent sequences (not considered by the metric) too relevant.
 On the other hand, when $n$ is increased, sequence selection yields a larger gain, provided that a sufficiently small acceptance rate is considered \cite{secondini2022new}.
 The figure shows that a good trade-off between these two effects is obtained with $n=512$, which will be considered in the following.
 Note that in the list-encoding CCDM approach, $n$ is strictly related to $N_{\text{DM}}$ and this optimization is not possible.

 Figure\,\ref{fig:results2}(a) compares the performance of BS sequence selection with that of ideal sequence selection with shaped signs (already shown in Fig.~\ref{fig:results_seqsel}), as a function of $N_{t}$ and for different unbiased sources.
-While the performance improves with $N_{t}$ in all cases, the difference between BS and ideal sequence selection is not negligible, meaning that more efficient practical implementations are theoretically possible.
-The BS implementation yields a similar SE gain ( up to approximately 0.09~bit/s/Hz) with any of the three DMs (SpSh, CCDM, and HiDM), and a larger gain (about 0.14~bit/s/Hz) with i.i.d.
+While the performance improves with $N_{t}$ in all cases, the difference between BS and ideal sequence selection is not negligible.
+We believe that this difference is mainly due to the different metric employed in the two cases---more accurate in the ideal case, simpler in the BS case---and that more efficient practical implementations able to close this gap are possible.
+The BS implementation yields a similar SE gain (up to approximately 0.09~bit/s/Hz) with any of the three DMs (SpSh, CCDM, and HiDM), and a larger gain (about 0.14~bit/s/Hz) with i.i.d.
 MB symbols, for which it is also able to partly recover the performance gap with respect to the finite-blocklength DMs (as already observed in the ideal case but to a lesser extent).

 Fig.\,\ref{fig:results2}(b) shows the performance obtained with the SB-BS sequence selection for different parity-to-sign-bit ratios $\nu$ (corresponding to different FEC rates $c$) and two different allocation schemes of the parity bits: \emph{consecutive}, when the parity bits are all mapped to the signs (for both quadratures and polarizations) of the first consecutive symbols of the sequence; and \emph{random}, when they are randomly allocated along the sequence on a fraction $\nu$ of the signs.
 For the sake of comparison, the performance of BS is also reported.
 As expected, the figure shows that the performance improves as the percentage of parity bit decreases (and the FEC rate consequently increases), and there is no gain when $\nu=100$\%.
 Interestingly, placing the parity bits on consecutive symbols provides better performance, meaning that it is better to have a part of the sequence (the one without parity) properly shaped and another part not (the one modified by the parity bits), than having a uniform distribution of modified signs over the whole sequence.
 In the following, we will consider only the case with consecutive symbols for the SB-BS approach.